Performance Drivers in Private Infrastructure Funds

 47 Pages Posted: 14 Feb 2019 Last revised: 5 Jun 2020

 Date Written: February 5, 2019

-Keywords: private equity infrastructure funds, performance, internal rate of return, public market equivalent, multiples, persistence
+Keywords: Private infrastructure funds, performance, persistence, internal rate of return, public market equivalent.

 JEL Classification: G24